-- 1. Students are expected to dress neatly and appropriately each day of school. - Clothing and accessories with offensive and/or suggestive pictures, language, logos, or graphics are not permitted.
+- 1. Students are expected to dress neatly and appropriately each day of school. - 2.
+Clothing and accessories with offensive and/or suggestive pictures, language, logos, or graphics are not permitted.
 Text or pictures about controlled substances (drugs, cigarettes, or alcohol) are not allowed on school clothing. - 3.
 Dress shorts, athletic shorts, skirts and dresses of appropriate length may be worn. - 4.
 Shirts must be of sufficient length to cover the midriff and cleavage at all times.
 Spaghetti strap tank tops are not allowed. - 5.
 Footwear is required. - 6.
-Hats are not to be worn inside the school. - 7.
+Hoodies with hoods and up and hats should not be worn inside the school. - 7.
 All undergarments must be covered at all times.